 Process almond meal, sugar and corn starch to powder.
 Add butter and smooth out – add the egg and vanilla; blend to combine.
 Use at room temperature.

 Mix all ingredients until just combined.
 Wrap up and chill.
 Grate pastry over a cooling rack.
 Bake crumble* at 350ºF/180ºC for 25 min or until well done. *Save leftover crumble for later use in the freezer; raw or baked.
-Baked crumble can also be stored days in a warm place such as under deck oven in a professional kitchen.
+Baked crumble can also be stored for days at room temp, or frozen for weeks.

 Cover quinces with water, add a couple of pinches of ground cardamom or star anise (optional) and lemon juice.
 Cook for 25 min or until fork tender.
 Transfer hot quinces in a narrow and tall container (discard star anise if used); blend well.
 From this quince puree, marmalade, quince paste, pate de fruit, jelly can be achieved.
 Quince puree can be kept refrigerated for a few days or frozen weeks for later use.

 Mix sugar and pectin; set aside.
 Warm up quince puree with juices.
 Stir in sugar-pectin mixture, boil and cook for 2 min.
 Cool off a bit and fill up desired silicone molds.
-In this video I used mini half-sphere silicone mold (1Tbsp/15g) and freeze completely.
+In the video I used mini half-sphere silicone mold (1Tbsp/15g) and freeze.
 Un-mold and cut in half (3 pieces per serving).
-Save leftover for later use.
+Save leftovers for later use.

-Cook on low heat for 35/40 min (to 75º Brix) stirring almost constantly.
+Cook on low heat for 35/40 min (to 75º Brix) stirring every so often.
 Transfer quince paste onto silicone mat and shape into a 1/2''/1.25cm thick slab.
 Let cool completely and freeze for better handling.
-Coat the quince paste with some sugar to ease cutting process – divide into 1/2 inch cubes.
+Coat the quince paste with some sugar, and divide into 1/2 inch cubes.
 Keep frozen or refrigerated.

 Blanching zests to remove bitterness.
 In a small saucepan, cover zests with water, add a pinch of salt and bring a boil.
 Sieve and repeat this step 2 more times without any salt though.
 Rinse blanched zests, drain and put back in the pan.
 Add orange and lemon juice and sugar.
 Bring to boil and let simmer for 30 min to thicken.